 If you are here to learn about Pennsylvania probate after the passing of a loved one, we first want to say that we are very sorry for your loss.
 We hope that the information you find on this page will simplify any legal and administrative headaches you might otherwise face during such a difficult time.

 With that said, probate in Pennsylvania is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased to the rightful heirs or beneficiaries.
-Probate in Allegheny County is also necessary to:
+Probate is also necessary to:

 Prove the validity of the will